RayFromUiS/kaggle_titanic/README.md

 This is a try on Kaggle titanic competion,based on learning from Udacity course, Intro to ML

 1. Load and preprocess the image dataset
-2. Train the image classifier on your dataset
+2. Train the classifier on your dataset
-3. Use the trained classifier to predict image content
+3. Use the trained classifier to predict on test data

 # Project flow
 * Load and preprocess from [here]https://www.kaggle.com/c/titanic/